In Depth Baby Product Reviews Led by a Pediatrician

 Parent Unit No

 The Snuza Hero SE is a wearable movement baby monitor that clips to your baby's diaper.
-It has a unique vibration alert that aims to rouse little ones into moving to avoid the impending alarm that will sound audibly if the baby doesn't move.
-This vibration feature means that false alarms could be potentially less likely to result in a crying baby, but they could cause a lack of deep sleep if they happen chronically.
-The Snuza Hero SE is a simple wearable that is easy to use, portable, and had few false alarms during our testing.
-While it is not a replacement for safe sleep practices, it could provide some parents with increased peace of mind for a better night's sleep.
+It has a unique 15-second vibration alert that aims to rouse little ones into moving to avoid the impending alarm that will sound audibly if the baby doesn't move.
+This vibration feature means that false alarms are potentially less likely to result in a crying baby, but they could cause a lack of deep sleep if they happen chronically.

 Read more: Snuza Hero SE review